BjoernLudwigPTB/lp_nn_robustness_verification/INSTALL.md

 ## Proper Python setup with virtual environment  (**recommended**)

-The setup described above allows the quick and easy use of ilp_nn_robustness_verification, but it also has its downsides.
+The setup described above allows the quick and easy use of lp_nn_robustness_verification, but it also has its downsides.
 When working with Python we should rather always work in so-called virtual environments, in which our project specific dependencies are satisfied without polluting or breaking other projects' dependencies and to avoid breaking all your